 Studying zoology provides you with specialist knowledge in areas such as ethology (the science of animal behaviour), animal biology (particularly physiology, molecular biology and genetics), conservation and ecology.

 In addition to this subject-specific knowledge, you will also develop practical experience of modern laboratory and field research techniques, giving you a range of technical skills.

 You also gain a strong set of transferable skills, which include:

 Many zoology graduates choose to undertake postgraduate study at Masters or PhD level in order to specialise in a particular area of interest within their discipline, for example conservation biology, ecology and environmental sustainability, and ecology and management of the natural environment.

 Some zoology graduates choose to pursue further studies in a different area entirely.
 Many postgraduate courses in areas such as marketing, finance, business, law, museums or journalism are open to graduates with a degree in any subject.

 You may also choose to study for a Postgraduate Certificate in Education (PGCE) (Postgraduate Diploma in Education (PGDE) in Scotland) in preparation for a career teaching biology or general science.

-More than half of zoology graduates enter paid employment, mainly in technical and professional roles, as well as in scientific analysis and research.
-Almost a quarter of graduates choose to undertake further study, gaining a Masters or PhD.
+After finishing their degrees, more than half of zoology graduates enter paid employment within six months, mainly in technical and professional roles, as well as in scientific analysis and research.
+Over a quarter of graduates choose to undertake further study, gaining a Masters or PhD.